 I was not aware it had become what it did.
 When I began looking into it more, I came across the bootleg.
 I thought it was a fake.
 Then a found a few more.
 Then I began to get upset about it.
 Someone stole my kid I got pissed.
 Then I thought about it again.
 Is it wrong?
 It is one hundred percent wrong.
 They should be punished for it.
 That’s still not over yet.
 But if I realistically look at it.
 Mike and I wrote those songs as a teen.
 If someone saw enough in it to do that than how could I be pissed over it?
 Thanks for liking it that much to go to that extent to put yourself in jeopardy over it.
 That’s a real fan!

-What is the first thing that you are thinking when you hear the word Sanctum?
+What is the first thing that comes to mind when you hear the word Sanctum?

 The name came from a suggestion of my friend Bill.
 We used to practice at my parents’ home.
 When we weren’t together as a band that’s where I would go.
 It was a place that once the music began the outside world didn’t exist for a short period of time.
 The name just fit.

 Thanks a lot for your time Sir.
-All my respect to you.
+All my respects to you.
 Thanks for the music.